abhi1p/UndoRedo/Readme.md

 UndoRedo class contains following functions:-
 1. `append()`
-    It will apend data into stack.
+    It will append data into stack.
 2.  `pop()`
     It will pop data upto current index.
 3.  `undo()`